A baker’s dozen: The Kitchen’s top pickleball paddles on the market right now

 HONORABLE MENTION

-Paddletek made a huge splash with its updated Bantam paddles in 2024 after going over a year without a new release.
-The TKO-CX stands out in the line with an extra long handle, which is what a majority of top players want as two-handed backhands have become more prevalent.
-The long handle also lets players whip through the hitting zone faster, generating more power and more spin.
-This paddle is a natural choice for singles players.
+Paddletek Bantam TKO-CX: The TKO-CX stands out in the Bantam line with an extra long handle, which is what a majority of top players want as two-handed backhands have become more prevalent.
+Shop here (199.99) — use code “KITCHEN” for 10% off.